 After running the Aspect tool , the output raster symbolizes based on the direction slope.
 Each slope direction will represent a slope angle range.

 You can reclassify the aspect map by changing the symbology and setting the number of classes.
 For example, if you only want to display north, east, south, west and flat classes in the color ramp, you can reduce the classes to 5.
 From here you can set breaks at -1, 45°, 90°, 135° and 180°.

 The direction a slope faces with respect to the sun (aspect) has a profound influence on vegetation, snowpack and construction.
 On top of that, exposure to wind are being researched as two aspect applications:

-Ski Slope Selection – Aspect maps are ideal in ski slope site selection because the slope direction determines how much incoming solar radiation directly hits the face of the slope affecting the overall quality of ski slopes.
-For this reason, north, north-west and north-east slopes are preferred for ski slopes.
+SKI SLOPE SELECTION: Aspect maps are ideal in ski slope site selection because the slope direction determines how much incoming solar radiation directly hits the face of the slope affecting the overall quality of ski slopes.
+For this reason, planners prefer north, north-west and north-east slopes for ski slopes.

-Remnants Rainforest – Studying aspect data to find how remnants of rainforest (in Australia) are almost always found on east-facing slopes (with aspect) which are protected from dry westerly wind.
-Lower radiation loads results in reduced water-loss and are better protected from fires – helping rainforest species survive in these microclimates.
+REMNANTS RAINFOREST: Remnants of rainforest (in Australia) are almost always found on east-facing slopes because it protects from westerly wind.
+Also, lower radiation loads results in reduced water-loss.
+This protects rainforests from fires and helps these species survive in these microclimates.